The most mysterious place in every US state

 Maryland: Antietam National Battlefield, Sharpsburg

 In the Battle of Antietam in 1862, which lasted for 12 harrowing hours, 23,000 Civil War soldiers were killed, injured or presumed missing.
 It is remembered as the bloodiest single day in the history of America.
-Now the site of the skirmish has been recognised as a national battlefield and is open to visitors – some of whom have claimed to see images of men in 19th-century military garb vanish before their very eyes.
-Most ghost sightings seem to centre on a patch of ground known as ‘Bloody Lane’ (pictured), where 5,000 people lost their lives.
+Now the site of the skirmish has been recognized as a national battlefield and is open to visitors – some of whom have claimed to see images of men in 19th-century military garb vanish before their very eyes.
+Most ghost sightings seem to center on a patch of ground known as ‘Bloody Lane’ (pictured), where 5,000 people lost their lives.

 Massachusetts: Lizzie Borden House, Fall River